-If you choosed the "Add for you" option, SalesTim Automation is now available from your personal apps menu:
+If you chose the "Add for you" option, SalesTim Automation is now available from your personal apps menu:

 Deploy to a team channel

-If you choosed the "Add to a team" option, choose a team and then select Install.
+If you chose the "Add to a team" option, choose a team and then select Install.

-If you choosed the "Add to a team", the "Install" button is enabled only if you choosed a team to deploy the app
+If you chose the "Add to a team", the "Install" button is enabled only if you chose a team to deploy the app

 You can now choose the channel where you want to deploy SalesTim Automation